Nigerian students in US hit 14,438

 The report also showed that an increasing number of students are crossing the globe to gain practical, international experience that they can apply in their careers and life in a global society.

-The United States Diplomatic Mission to Nigeria, in a statement made available to Daily Sun, said: “The 2022 Open Doors Report on International Educational Exchange, released today, finds that new international student enrolment in the United States has rebounded and increased by 80 per cent, raising the total number of international students enrolled in U.S. institutions by 4 per cent.
-This strong rebound and growth confirm that the United States remains the destination of choice in higher education, with over 948,000 international students.
+The United States Diplomatic Mission to Nigeria, in a statement made available to Daily Sun, said: “The 2022 Open Doors Report on International Educational Exchange, released today (yesterday), finds that new international student enrolment in the United States has rebounded and increased by 80 percent, raising the total number of international students enrolled in U.S. institutions by 4 percent.
+This strong rebound and growth confirms that the United States remains the destination of choice in higher education, with over 948,000 international students.

-“The new Open Doors Report indicates there was a 12.3 per cent increase in the number of students from Nigeria studying in the United States for the 2021/2022 academic year.
-This represents a total of 14,438 Nigerian students, which is 33 per cent of all African students studying in the United States.
-This means that Nigeria remains the leading source of students from Africa and the 10th largest country worldwide sending international students to the United States.”
+“The new Open Doors Report indicates there was a 12.3 percent increase in the number of students from Nigeria studying in the United States for the 2021/2022 academic year.
+This represents a total of 14,438 Nigerian students, which is 33 percent of all African students studying in the United States.
+This means that Nigeria remains the leading source of students from Africa and the 10th largest country worldwide sending international students in the United States.”

-The United States Diplomatic Mission to Nigeria further said Nigerian students in the United States primarily study at the graduate level, with the remaining 31 per cent enrolled in undergraduate studies, 17 per cent pursuing optional practical training, and two per cent in non-degree programs or short-term studies.

-“Open Doors 2022, released today by the Institute of International Education (IIE) and the U.S. Department of State’s Bureau of Educational and Cultural Affairs, highlights the continued competitiveness of the U.S. higher education sector as a destination of choice for international students.
-It also captures the growing interest in international educational exchange among U.S. students.
-The release of the new Open Doors data marks the celebration of International Education Week, a joint initiative of the U.S. Department of State and the U.S. Department of Education, to prepare Americans for a global environment and attract future leaders from other countries to study, learn, and exchange experiences in the United States.
-The Open Doors report is published annually by the Institute of International Education in partnership with the U.S. Department of State’s Bureau of Educational and Cultural Affairs,” the United States Diplomatic Mission to Nigeria also said.

 Leave a Reply